Log Burner Installation Cost

 After the work is complete, you may need a price from a plasterer to skim the walls if they’re damaged.

-How Big Should Your Stove Be?
+How Big Should a Wood Burning Stove Be?

 Here's how you can calculate what size stove you need:

-1. Calculate the cubic space of the room you're installing the stove.
+1. Calculate the cubic space of the room where you're installing the stove.
 (Multiply the width, height and length.)

 2. Divide the cubic space by 14 to give you the kilowatt output the room needs.